hoonzis/hoonzis.github.io/_posts/2016-11-03-charting-options-fsharp-fable-nvd3.md

 Adding a new leg means creating new leg object, wrapping it by the ViewModel and mutating the original list of legs.

-### Issues while using Vue from F#
+### Issues while using VueJs from F#
-There are few issues that you might encounter, while using Fable & Vue, mainly because both of these are still young technos and evolve.
+There are few issues that you might encounter, while using Fable & Vue, mainly because both are still quite young and evolve.

 #### Only arrays are observed
 It seems that currently only arrays are observed by Vue.js correctly as collections.
-Typically for each strategy has a list of legs, that I expose as a member.
+For instance in my case each strategy has a list of legs that I expose as a member (using F# list this time).

 ```ocaml
 type StrategyViewModel(strat) =